-A French translation of In Search of Destiny is due in fall 2017, published by Vintage Vedic Press, San Diego, translated by Patricia Depasse (Belgium): A la recherche du destin : Biographie, histoire et culture selon l’astrologie védique.
+A French translation of In Search of Destiny is due in early Jan.
+2018, published by Vintage Vedic Press, San Diego, translated by Patricia Depasse (Belgium): A la recherche du destin : Biographie, histoire et culture selon l’astrologie védique.

 Edith’s two-part article on Edward Snowden is especially relevant in Sept.
 2016, as Oliver Stone’s new film Snowden premieres Sept.
 16, 2016, and petitions for President Obama to pardon Snowden reach a new fever pitch.
 There is even a public plea by Snowden himself from Russia, where he is in enforced exile since summer 2013, when his passport was revoked by U.S. authorities and he was forced to seek asylum in Russia.
 Click here for Part 1 and for Part 2 or download the PDF here.
 To read the articles in French, click here for Part 1 and for Part 2.

 DONALD TRUMP – GOP nominee